yige97/Artificial-intelligence-CS-181/README.md

 # Artificial-intelligence-CS-181
-This is the project based on the course artificial intelligence.
+These are projects based on the course artificial intelligence.